snowflakedb/snowpark-python/scripts/conda_build_verification/README.md

 ## Overview

-The verification system tests conda packages (.conda and .tar.bz2 formats) for different Python versions on both x86_64 and aarch64 architectures by:
+The verification system automatically tests conda packages (.conda and .tar.bz2 formats) for **all Python versions 3.9-3.13** on both x86_64 and aarch64 architectures by:

 1. Scanning the `package/` directory for conda packages in `linux-64`, `linux-aarch64`, and `noarch` subdirectories
 2. Launching Docker containers using `continuumio/miniconda3` (supports both architectures)